This item is 4 years and 5 months old; some content may no longer be current.

 Choosing between empagliflozin and dulaglutide

-The decision to initiate a SGLT-2 inhibitor versus a GLP-1 receptor agonist is based primarily on the predominant co-morbidity, i.e. CVD, heart failure or diabetic kidney disease, and patient preference, particularly regarding the route of administration (Figure 1).11 If heart failure or diabetic kidney disease predominates, a SGLT-2 inhibitor (i.e. empagliflozin) is preferred.
-Otherwise either a SGLT-2 inhibitor or a GLP-1 receptor agonist (i.e. dulaglutide) is recommended; GLP-1 receptor agonist treatment will likely lead to greater improvements in glycaemic control and greater weight loss than SGLT-2 inhibitor treatment (although SGLT-2 inhibitors are still associated with weight loss).11
+There are some scenarios where one medicine may be superior to the other, based on the predominant co-morbidity, i.e. CVD, heart failure or diabetic kidney disease, and patient preference, particularly regarding the route of administration (Figure 1).11 If heart failure or diabetic kidney disease predominates, a SGLT-2 inhibitor (i.e. empagliflozin) is preferred.
+Otherwise, either a SGLT-2 inhibitor or a GLP-1 receptor agonist (dulaglutide or liraglutide) is recommended; GLP-1 receptor agonist treatment will likely lead to greater improvements in glycaemic control and greater weight loss than SGLT-2 inhibitor treatment (although SGLT-2 inhibitors are still associated with weight loss).11

 An interactive decision support tool is available here: https://magicevidence.org/match-it/200820dist/#!/